udaybjoshi/elt_nyc_collision/README.md

 ```

 ### 6. View Logs
-- Check logs for pipeline execution in 'logs/etl_log.txt'
+- Check logs for pipeline execution in `logs/etl_log.txt`

 ## Database Configuration
-The database connection details are stored in the 'config/db_config.py' file.
-This script reads credentials from the '.env' file and establishes a connection to the PostgreSQL database.
+The database connection details are stored in the `config/db_config.py` file.
+This script reads credentials from the `.env` file and establishes a connection to the PostgreSQL database.

 Example db_config.py:
 ```bash